 Photoshop in the browser?

 Photoshop ?
 Flattering, but it's not quite the same.
 BitMappery does however allow you to import photos (and Photoshop files), draw images, apply transformations, create freeform selections, tweak filters and mask content in a non-destructive manner.
-It has some overlap in functionality but is definitely a more simple product.

 A BitMappery document allows you to work with multi layer content both of photographic and hand drawn origin.
+It also passes the unoffical Image Editor Test of "can-I-draw-infantile-images-with-it?" ™ with flying colours.

 Integrates with cloud storage